Team-SDIoT/SDIoT_Events/Workshops/FPV-Drone-Racing-101/README.md

 ## Benefits/Takeaway/Motivation
 + Each Participant will get a participation certificate.
 + Hands on simulator session for all participants.
++ Each participant will get E-book and future guidance for their projects.
 + Live Airshow, experience racing drones flying at high speed, freestyling and maneuvers.
 + Explore the hobby side of FPV drones.
 + With us dig into the ever-expanding (and lucrative) commercial side to FPV.